andrej5elin/howto_fftw_apple_silicon/README.md

 make
 sudo make install
 ```
-We test 2D FFT (complex and real) using 1, 4 and 8 threads with patient planning.
+Below we test 2D FFT (complex and real) using 1, 4 and 8 threads with patient planning on M4 pro and M1.

 #### M4 Pro threads benchmarks (single precision)
 ```sh